50 Top-Rated Places for Sightseeing in Istanbul

 It is now a museum and houses impressive collections, including weapons and armor, Islamic sacred relics, and the Topkapi Treasury with the 86-carat Spoonmaker’s Diamond.
 Of particular interest to many visitors is the legendary Harem that tells fascinating stories of enchanting concubines, scheming wives and eunuchs.

-3. Bargain like a Local at Grand Bazaar
+3. Bargain Like a Local at the Grand Bazaar

 Immerse yourself in the hustle and bustle of Istanbul's Grand Bazaar, one of the oldest and largest covered bazaars in the world.
 Covering an area of 45,000 square meters, there are more than 4,000 stores offering a variety of goods.
 You can find fabrics, souvenirs, oriental carpets, handicrafts, leather, jewelry and much more.
 If you stumble on anything you like, you should take the opportunity to practice haggling like a local right away.

 Even if you aren’t a shopping enthusiast, strolling through the maze-like alleys and feeling the bustling atmosphere of the historic bazaar is quite a unique Istanbul experience.
 Being one of Istanbul's most famous tourist attractions, you should expect a large crowd, though.
 There are tours with a local guide, allowing you to experience the best the bazaar has to offer in an enjoyable way.